ottokiksmaler/nx500_nx1_modding/Testing programs - HOWTO.md

 #How to test programs without installing them to your camera

+**Note:** This assumes you have already modded your camera by installing [Vasile's master mod](https://github.com/ottokiksmaler/nx500_nx1_modding/tree/master/nx-on-wake) and [Vasile's mod pack](https://github.com/ottokiksmaler/nx500_nx1_modding/tree/master/video-bitrate-mods/nx-patch).

 How to use telnet to debug and test programs:
   - Put required program on SD card (for example save https://github.com/ottokiksmaler/nx500_nx1_modding/blob/master/mod_gui/mod_gui?raw=true as "mod_gui" and copy it to SD card on your PC)
   - Put SD card in the camera
   - Start the camera
   - Start WiFi on camera (for example from pull down menu or from normal menu) and connect to the same WiFi network your PC is connected
-  - start Vasile's GUI and select "telnet" from the menu
+  - start Vasile's GUI Menu (EV doubleclick) and select "telnet" from the menu
   - It should now display IP address of your camera - write it down (or memorize, it will be different only in last number from your PC, for example if PC is 192.168.1.56 camera will be 192.168.1.73 or similar)
   - Start  telnet on PC - either by opening command prompt and typing "telnet 192.168.1.73" (with correct IP address) or from some GUI program like PuTTY (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) just remember to enter correct IP address and select "Telnet" as protocol (port will become 23)
   - You will see login prompt, enter "root" as username, you will not be asked for password